hex3gc/Hex3Rebalance/README.md

 # Hex3Rebalance

-A rebalance mod that changes some of the vanilla systems of the game.
+A work-in-progress balancing mod that changes some of the vanilla systems of the game.

 <a href="https://docs.google.com/document/d/1LYXD3NK8ujFzKgfpnBfxXZfSdS0FrEV_qzumdOeqln0/edit?usp=sharing">Detailed notes on the changes can be found on the Hex3Rebalance google doc.</a>